wp-cool-tools/purify-wp-menues/README.txt

 = Installation in detail =

-1. Download the zip file 'purify-wp-menues.zip' to you local computer.
+1. Download the zip file 'purify-wp-menues.zip' to your local computer.
 2. Unzip the zip file.
-You should find a new directory 'purify-wp-menues' with files and sub directories in it.
+You should find a new directory 'purify-wp-menues' with files and subdirectories in it.
 3. Upload the directory 'purify-wp-menues' with all its content per FTP to your '/wp-content/plugins/' directory.
 4. Go to the 'Plugins' page in the admin panel of your WordPress site.
 5. Activate the plugin through the 'Plugins' menu in WordPress.
-6. If you want you can refine the plugin's output on the option page 'Purify WP Menus'.
+6. If you want, you can refine the plugin's output on the option page 'Purify WP Menus'.
 You will find the page under 'Settings' in the admin panel.

 == Frequently Asked Questions ==